 How To Get to Harewood House

-The 36 bus runs to Harewood Village from central Leeds or Harrogate stations (bus and train connections) has smart black and red buses with comfortable leather seats and free Wi-Fi.
+The 36 bus runs to Harewood Village from central Leeds or Harrogate stations (bus and train connections).
+The smart black and red buses have comfortable leather seats and free Wi-Fi.
 Buses run every 15 minutes during the day from Monday to Saturday, and every 30 minutes during the day on Sundays.
 Find out more, check timetables and buy tickets here.

 The 923 bus runs Monday to Saturday from Otley to Tadcaster via Wetherby.
 Get tickets and find out more here.

-On arrival at Harewood Village, it’s a short walk through the main archway, to the free shuttle bus to the house and gardens.
-Make sure to call to arrange collection, on +44 (0) 113 218 1010, else you’ll have a very long walk down the driveway to the house!
+On arrival at Harewood Village, it’s a short walk past pretty Harewood cottages and through the central archway, to the free shuttle bus to the house and gardens.
+Call to arrange collection, on +44 (0) 113 218 1010; else you’ll have a very long walk down the driveway to the house!

 Leeds and Harrogate are the nearest stations with onward connections by bus or taxi to Harewood.
 Find information on train travel here.

-The best thing about traveling to Harewood House on public transport is that you get half-price entry to the house and gardens (except on event days).
-With entry tickets costing £16.50 per person, this is a worthwhile discount (and a nice contribution towards afternoon tea!).
+Pro Tip: The best thing about visiting Harewood House on public transport is that you get half-price entry to the house and gardens (except on event days).
+With entry tickets costing £16.50 per person, it’s a healthy discount and an excellent contribution towards afternoon tea!

-It couldn’t be easier to drive to Harewood House, as it’s located right on the junction of the A61/A659 (Leeds/Harrogate road).
-Set your SatNav for LS17 9LQ, which will bring you right to the archway at the entrance to the estate.
+Visiting Harewood House by car is easy, as it’s located right on the junction of the A61/A659 (Leeds/Harrogate road).
+Set your SatNav for LS17 9LQ, which will bring you directly to the archway at the entrance to the estate.

-What You Get to See When Visiting Harewood House
+Things to See & Do When Visiting Harewood House

 In the House